Solana Beach, California

 Great Options for Every Child (and Adult!)

 The district serves communities beyond Solana Beach city proper through its seven elementary schools and Child Development Center, with both Solana Vista Elementary (K-3) and Skyline Elementary School (K-6) based within the city limits.
-For middle school, families can choose between Earl Warren Middle School or Solana Pacific School, both which are well-regarded for preparing students for high school and beyond.
-For grades 9-12, students once again have a choice to make between Torrey Pines High School, San Dieguito High School Academy and the #1 rated public high school in San Diego, Canyon Crest Academy.
-All three have achieved high praise at the state and national levels for their well-rounded students who have access to advanced placement courses, community service opportunities and competitive extracurricular activities.
+For middle school, families can choose between Earl Warren Middle School or Solana Pacific School, both of which are respected for preparing students for high school and beyond.
+For grades 9-12, students once again have a choice to make between Torrey Pines High School, San Dieguito High School Academy, and the #1 rated public high school in San Diego, Canyon Crest Academy.
+All three have achieved high praise at the state and national levels for their well-rounded students who have access to advanced placement courses, community service opportunities, and competitive extracurricular activities.

 If private school is a priority for your family, you have choices.
 Check out Sante Fe Christian School (PK-12) or Notre Dame Academy (PK-8th).
 For more specialized academic disciplines or programs focused on career pathways, charter schools like Classical Academy and High Tech High North County may be the perfect fit for your child.
 Parents can rest easy in Solana Beach, knowing that no matter which school they choose, their child is going to receive an excellent education.